 The Cost of Waiting

-Delaying your retirement savings can have a substantial impact on the total you’ll have when you stop working.
-The biggest reason is compound interest—the powerful process where your investments generate earnings, and those returns, in turn, generate even more returns.
-The more time your money has to grow, the more significant the impact of compounding.
+Putting off saving for retirement may cause a substantial impact on the amount you’ll have when you retire.
+The primary reason is compound interest—the concept where your investments grow, and those returns, then, accumulate even more returns.
+The more time your money has to grow, the greater the impact of this growth.

 - Alex initiates savings of $5,000 annually at age 30.